TV licence letter header

 How much does a TV licence cost?

-• Quarterly Direct Debit: Opt for payments of £43.62 every quarter, with a small £1.25 fee per payment.
+• Quarterly Direct Debit: Opt for payments from around £44.89 every quarter, with a small £1.25 fee per payment.

 Special Considerations for Specific Needs